victor-ok/udacity-cloud-devops-projects/cloud-devops-operationalizing-ml/README.md

 ## Project Overview

 The project goal was to operationalize the machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project I:
+In this project the following objectives were carried out:
 * Tested the project code using linting
 * Completed a Dockerfile to containerize the application
 * Deployed the containerized application using Docker and make a prediction